nuodb/nuodb-client/README.rst

 +------------------+---------------------+

 The use of the NuoDB clients and the drivers in this package require a running NuoDB database.
-If you don't have a NuoDB_ database running in your environment, refer to the NuoDB Documentation_ to guide you through the steps to deploy a NuoDB database.
+If a NuoDB_ database is not running in the environment, refer to the NuoDB Documentation_ for steps to deploy a NuoDB database.

 Client Package Installation